UK ‘bolstering’ sanctions with ‘new powers’ to move further and faster, PM says

 This will be achieved via an “urgent designation procedure”.

-The changes also include shortening the length of time foreign owners of UK property will be given to declare their true identity under a new register of overseas entities, from 18 months to six months.
+The changes also include shortening the length of time foreign owners of UK property will be given to declare their true identity as part of a new register of overseas entities, from 18 months to six months.

-Criminal penalties for non-compliance are set to increase from fines of up to £500 per day to up to £2,500 per day under a further amendment.
+A further amendment will increase criminal penalties for non-compliance from fines of up to £500 per day to up to £2,500 per day.

 As set out in the existing legislation, other sanctions will include prison sentences of up to five years.